stupid-kid-af/csblog-stupid/README.md

-You can add your pages by adding it in 'content/posts/yourpost' Any help would be greatly appreciated
+You can add your pages by adding it in 'content/posts/yourpost' Any help would be greatly appreciated!

 ## Run Locally